Crop Smart Seed Variety Guide 2023

 Calibre – (Tested as RAC2721) The first variety derived from Scepter to hit the market.
 Quick-mid maturity, improved powdery mildew resistance over Scepter.
 Suited to most growing regions of SA/Vic/Southern NSW.
-Longer coleoptile than many commonly grown varieties.
+Longer coleoptile than many commonly grown varieties and very high yield.

 Vixen – A hard wheat similar in yield to Scepter, with a maturity 3-5 days earlier suited to Mid May sowing.
 Vixen has a shorter plant height than Scepter and Mace with similar grain weight and screenings, which has been seen this year in trial sites on Eyre Peninsula.
 Disease wise Vixen is susceptible to both CCN and Septoria Tritici and has moderate resistance to Stem and Stripe rust (both MRMS) and also Yelow Leafspot (MRMS).
 A good overall variety that would suit mid-low rainfall areas with shorter growing seasons, sowing later in the seeding program form Mid May onward.

 ASCOT – A high yielding APW wheat for Victoria and Southeast SA.
 Good overall disease resistance, mid-long season maturity and medium plant heigh with good harvestability.